b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 > or `1_000`.
 The other form uses `_` to separate thousands, so more typing, but
 > it is more legible.

-Anyway, each program counts to 1 billion (1 with 9 zeros).
+Each program counts to 1 billion (1 with 9 zeros).
 Once it is half way through it displays an info on the screen and when it is done counting it prints another info on the screen.

 The execution times of the scripts on my few-years old laptop (the specification is not that important):